k8ssandra/cass-operator/README.md

 ## Requirements

-- Kubernetes cluster, 1.17 or newer.
+- Kubernetes cluster, 1.21 or newer.
+For Openshift, version 4.8 or newer.

 ## Contributing